Learn about a great American Ghost Rider: Read Crazy Horse Appearing.

 The silent, peaceful warrior, fighting only when attacked.

-the many sparkling battle victories of which he never bragged.
+The many sparkling battle victories of which he never bragged.

 The virgin warrior who saved the life of his cousin Hump in his very first battle.

-The child who tamed a wild buffalo calf by hanging on to it for hours as it bucked and ran, then walked it home like a dog on a leash, and fed his family for days.
+The kid who tamed a wild buffalo calf by hanging on to it for hours as it bucked and ran, then walked it home like a dog on a leash, and fed his family for days.